edgexfoundry/edgex-docs/docs_src/microservices/application/Triggers.md

 ## External MQTT Trigger

-A External MQTT trigger will execute the pipeline every time data is received from an external MQTT broker on the configured `SubscribeTopics`.
+An External MQTT trigger will execute the pipeline every time data is received from an external MQTT broker on the configured `SubscribeTopics`.

 !!! note
     The data received from the external MQTT broker is not wrapped with any metadata known to EdgeX.
 The data is handled as JSON or CBOR.
 The data is assumed to be JSON unless the first byte in the data is **not** a `{`  or a `[`, in which case it is then assumed to be CBOR.